Pandan cake

 Pandan cake is a light, fluffy, green-coloured sponge cake flavoured with the juices of Pandanus amaryllifolius leaves.

 It is also known as pandan chiffon.
-The cake is popular in Indonesia, Malaysia, Singapore, Vietnam, Cambodia, Laos, Thailand, Sri Lanka, Hong Kong, China, and also the Netherlands, especially among the Indo community, due to its historical colonial ties with Indonesia.
+The cake is popular in Malaysia, Indonesia, Singapore, Vietnam, Cambodia, Laos, Thailand, Sri Lanka, Hong Kong, China, and also the Netherlands.
 It is similar to the buko pandan cake of the Philippines, but differs in that it does not use coconut.

 Ingredients

 The cake shares common ingredients with other cakes, which includes flour, eggs, butter or margarine, and sugar.
 However, the distinct ingredient is the use of pandan leaf, which gives the cake its distinct green colouration.
 The cakes are light green in tone due to the chlorophyll in the leaf juice.
 It sometimes contains green food colouring to further enhance its colouration.
 The cakes are not always made with the leaf juice, as they can be flavoured with Pandanus extract, in which case colouring is only added if a green colouration is desired.

 The original pandan cake common in Indonesia, the Netherlands, and Singapore is a usually soft sponge cake akin to the light and fluffy chiffon cake, made without any additional coating or frosting.
 The other variants are actually derived from other cake recipes, with any similarity only in the usage of green pandan flavouring extract.